intragalactic/keys-cli/README.md

 ```

 `--reset`
-Reset credentials and settings from ~/.keys/settings.json
+Reset credentials and settings in ~/.keys.

 ### Access Tokens